Operational Guidelines: Domiciliary Care Allowance

 A written notification of the decision is issued to the claimant.
 Claimants are also advised of their right of appeal against a Deciding Officer's decision.

-In the case of an application which is refused on medical grounds, the applicant may submit additional information and/or ask for the case to be reviewed.
+In the case of an application which is disallowed on medical grounds, the applicant may submit additional information and/or ask for the case to be reviewed.
 Where a person is not satisfied with the decision of a Deciding Officer they may appeal the decision to the Social Welfare Appeals Office.
-The appeal should be made by writing to the Chief Appeals Officer, Social Welfare Appeals Office, D'Olier House, D’Olier Street, Dublin 2, within 21 days of notification of the Deciding Officer's decision, stating the grounds of appeal.
+The easiest and quickest way to make an appeal is online on mywelfare.ie once you have a verified MyGovID account.
+Alternatively, you can download an appeals form called an SWAO1 form on gov.ie and post the completed form to Social Welfare Appeals Office, D'Olier House, D’Olier Street, Dublin 2, within 60 days of notification of the Deciding Officer's decision.
 The Appeals Officer can decide the matter summarily or may deal with the case by way of an oral hearing.